tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 - Check the version number at left-bottom corner

 &nbsp;&nbsp;&nbsp;&nbsp;<b>Menu</b>
-- Check all buttons and information (including number of Ads and $$ cost, hidden if no ads)
+- Check all buttons and information (including the number of Ads and $$ cost, hidden if no ads)
 - Hover over Ad images and check zooming
 - Check that menu is correctly updated after ad-visiting
 - Check ad-visiting animation
 - Check there is no text overlap in the menu for text ads
 - Check AdNauseam version number(in uBlock menu)
-- Menu shows "AdNauseam is paused on current pages" when AdNauseam is paused, and make sure that the layout is correct.
+- The menu shows "AdNauseam is paused on current pages" when AdNauseam is paused, and make sure that the layout is correct.
 - Check that the Adnauseam logo links to homepage

 &nbsp;&nbsp;&nbsp;&nbsp;<b>Vault</b>
 - Verify loading animation, and centering/scaling of Ads on load
-- Zoom in/out using mouse wheel and buttons in top-left corner
+- Zoom in/out using mouse wheel and buttons in the top-left corner
 - Check function/layout of Inspector (for both image and text ads)
-- Check correct function of date-filter slider at bottom
+- Check correct function of the date-filter slider at the bottom
 - Check that AdNauseam logo in the bottom-right corner links correctly to homepage
 - Check correct calculation of ad cost
 - Test import/export/clear functions
-- Right click on an ad and delete it.
+- Right-click on an ad and delete it.
 Refresh the page and check that it is successfully deleted

 &nbsp;&nbsp;&nbsp;&nbsp;<b>Dashboard</b>
 - Check 2 version numbers in 'About' page (links.html)